 Lester A. Dine 105mm f/2.8 Macro Lens Review

-This lens review of the Lester A. Dine 105mm f/2.8 applies to more than this lens.
-The lens was made by Kino Precision in the 1980s and the lens was rebadged and sold under several brand names.
+The Lester A. Dine 105mm f/2.8 was made by Kino Precision in the 1980s.
+The lens was “white labeled”, meaning it was sold under several different brand names.

-Other than some cosmetic differences a Kiron 105mm f/2.8 Macro review would be identical to this one.
+Other than some cosmetic differences a Kiron 105mm f/2.8 Macro review is identical.
 That’s because Kiron was the brand Kino Precision used for their own lenses.

-What makes the Lester Dine lens interesting is that it was sold as a bundle with a camera and ring flash.
+What makes the Lester Dine lens interesting is that it was sold as a bundle with a camera and ring flash to dentists.
 I do not know if other accessories were offered for the Nikon camera it was sold with.

 Through the 1990s praise for the lens grew as it is capable of capturing photos with incredible sharpness.
-Today, it is a bit of a cult classic macro lens.
+Today, it is a cult classic macro lens.

 Prices vary based on the lens mount and badging.
 Nikon F and Pentax K mount versions cost the most.
 This is because these lenses can be used on modern DSLRs with the need for an adapter.